chrisdembia/yeadon/README.rst

 typing::

    $ # prepend sudo to each line below if you desire a system install
-   $ apt-get install python-distribute python-numpy python-yaml # required
+   $ apt-get install python-setuptools python-numpy python-yaml # required
    $ apt-get install python-nose python-sphinx mayavi2 # optional packages
    $ easy_install numpydoc # this package is not in the Debian repositories